2022-2023 General Scholarship Opportunities

 - Applicants must have an account established in their own name and be a member in good standing at Veridian Credit Union.

 Pearl Hull Falk Scholarship: $5000 scholarship for students planning to attend the University of Iowa.
-Eligibility criteria includes must be of Protestant faith, resident of the state of Iowa, and plan to attend as a full time student.
+Eligibility criteria includes you must be of Protestant faith, resident of the state of Iowa, and plan to attend the University of Iowa as a full time student.
 Selection also includes excellent academics, leadership, and character.
 Short essay questions and submission of FAFSA is required.
-Application will be available in the Guidance Office in January 2021.
-A pdf link will be added here when the forms are received.
-Deadline: May 1
+Application is available here.
+Deadline: May 1.

 Catherine McAuley Scholarship: The Catherine McAuley Scholarship program at Mt.
 Mercy University offers free tuition to Iowa students whose family income is $50,000 or less annually.
 The scholarship helps cover tuition costs (and future tuition increases) and is renewable for all four years.
-Information and application at: www.mtmercy.edu/free-tuition Deadline: June 30
+More Details and Scholarship Application: Here.
+Deadline: June 30

 The Iowa PGA Foundation – Charlie Burkhart Scholarship: A $1500 scholarship per year for four years.
 Selection is based on interest and activity in golf, potential for future contributions to golf, leadership skills/community involvement, academic/professional abilities, and financial need.